MegaRedHand/network-simulator/README.md

 - **Delete Device Button**: This button allows you to delete the router from the network.
 This will also delete all edges connected to this router.
 - **Packet Queue Usage Bar**: This bar shows the usage of the packet queue of the router.
 The packet queue is used to store packets that are waiting to be processed by the router.
 The bar shows the percentage of the queue that is currently in use.
 If the queue is full, the router will drop packets until there is space in the queue.
 - **Router Parameters Dropdown**: This dropdown allows you to select the parameters of the router.
 The parameters are:
   - **Packet Queue Size [bytes]**: The amount of bytes that the router can store in its queue.
 This is the maximum size of the queue.
-The default value is 1024 bytes.
+The default value is 4096 bytes.
-  - **Packet Processing Speed [ms/byte]**: The time it takes for the router to process a packet.
-The default value is 8 miliseconds.
+  - **Packet Processing Speed [bytes/second]**: The time it takes for the router to process a packet.
+The default value is 1024.
 - **Routing Table**: The routing table is a data structure used by routers to determine the best path for forwarding packets to their destination.
 It contains the IP, the Nework Mask and the selected interface.
 You can edit the entries of the table to fit your desired routing scheme.
 You can also restore the default state of the table by pressing the reset button on the top right corner.
 - **ARP Table**: This table shows the translation of the different IP Adresses translations into MAC Adresses.
 It also allows to edit and refresh these translations.